-To present proposed designs for the IPHC's Fishery-Independent Setline Survey (FISS) for the 2023-25 period, and an evaluation of those designs, as reviewed and endorsed by the Scientific Review Board in June 2022 (SRB020).
+To present proposed science-based designs for the IPHC's Fishery-Independent Setline Survey (FISS) for the 2023-25 period as reviewed and endorsed by the Scientific Review Board.

 BACKGROUND

 The IPHC's Fishery-Independent Setline Survey (FISS) provides data used to compute indices of Pacific halibut density for use in monitoring stock trends, estimating stock distribution, and as an important input in the stock assessment.
 Stock distribution estimates are based on the annual mean weight per unit effort (WPUE) for each IPHC Regulatory Area, computed as the average of WPUE of all Pacific halibut and for O32 (greater than or equal to 32" or 81.3cm in length) Pacific halibut estimated at each station in an area.
 Mean numbers per unit effort (NPUE) is used to index the trend in Pacific halibut density for use in the stock assessment models.